DavitHarutyunyan2005/eCommerce-React.js-PHP-/README.md

 ## 📦 Features

 - Product listings with categories
-- Product details with swatches and attributes
+- Product details with attributes
 - Add to cart and manage orders
 - Session-based cart (localStorage)
 - GraphQL API with custom schema